 Brain Atlas - Introduction The central nervous system (CNS) consists of the brain and the spinal cord, immersed in the cerebrospinal fluid (CSF).
 Weighing about 3 pounds (1.4 kilograms), the brain consists of three main structures: the cerebrum, the cerebellum and the brainstem.
 Cerebrum - divided into two hemispheres (left and right), each consists of four lobes (frontal, parietal, occipital and temporal).
 The outer layer of the brain is known as the cerebral cortex or the ‘grey matter’.

-neurotransmitters and neuromodulators The soft warm living substance of the brain and nervous system stands in stark contrast to the rigid metal and plastic hardware of a modern day computer, but at the fundamental level there are clear similarities between these two apparently disparate organizational systems and, of course, one is a product of the other.
+Neurologic Effects of Caffeine Caffeine, or 1,3,7-trimethylxanthine, is related structurally to uric acid.
+It is metabolized by demethylation and oxidation.
+The major human pathway results in paraxanthine (1,7-dimethylxanthine), leading to the principal urinary metabolites, L-methylxanthine, 1-methyluric acid, and an acetylated uracil derivative.
+Minor degradation pathways involve the formation and metabolism of theophylline and theobromine. neurotransmitters and neuromodulators The soft warm living substance of the brain and nervous system stands in stark contrast to the rigid metal and plastic hardware of a modern day computer, but at the fundamental level there are clear similarities between these two apparently disparate organizational systems and, of course, one is a product of the other.
 Not only are the nerve cell units (neurons) self-repairing and self-wiring under the grand design built into our genes, but they can also promote, amplify, block, inhibit, or attenuate the micro-electric signals which are passed to them, and through them.
 In this way they give rise to signalling patterns of myriad complexity between networks of cerebral neurons, and this provides the physical substrate of mind.
 These key processes of signalling by one group, or family, of neurons to another is achieved largely by the secretion of tiny quantities of potent chemical substances by neuronal fibre terminals.
 In this way, the nerve impulses are passed on from cell to cell.
 1.

+Cold Coffee Recipes for a Hot Summer Day Many coffee drinkers resort to the iced versions as summertime arrives.
+A variety of iced coffee recipes have been shared all over the globe, but the ones you'll find here are a bit more adventurous.
+There's an art to making a scrumptious cup of cold coffee, which involves some little tricks and a few special ingredients.
 Neuron All neurons are electrically excitable, maintaining voltage gradients across their membranes by means of metabolically driven ion pumps, which combine with ion channels embedded in the membrane to generate intracellular-versus-extracellular concentration differences of ions such as sodium, potassium, chloride, and calcium.
 Changes in the cross-membrane voltage can alter the function of voltage-dependent ion channels.
 If the voltage changes by a large enough amount, an all-or-none electrochemical pulse called an action potential is generated, which travels rapidly along the cell's axon, and activates synaptic connections with other cells when it arrives.

-List all the essential neurotransmitters Acetylcholine - synthesized from Choline, Lecithin, and panthothenic acid (B5), or Diethylaminoethanol (DMAE) - Arousal and orgasm - voluntary muscular control and proper tone - enhance energy and stamina - memory - long-term planning - mental focus Dopamine - synthesized from amino acid Levodopa Study Shows Meditation Changes Brain Structure in Just 8 Weeks - Family Health Guide Written by Suzannah Moss - FHG Senior Writer Participants in an 8 week mindfulness meditation class experienced structural brain changes including increased grey-matter density in the hippocampus, known to be important for learning and memory, and in structures associated with self-awareness, compassion and introspection.
+Diffusion MRI Diffusion MRI (or dMRI) is a magnetic resonance imaging (MRI) method which came into existence in the mid-1980s.
+It allows the mapping of the diffusion process of molecules, mainly water, in biological tissues, in vivo and non-invasively.
+Molecular diffusion in tissues is not free, but reflects interactions with many obstacles, such as macromolecules, fibers, membranes, etc. Water molecule diffusion patterns can therefore reveal microscopic details about tissue architecture, either normal or in a diseased state.
+Study Shows Meditation Changes Brain Structure in Just 8 Weeks - Family Health Guide Written by Suzannah Moss - FHG Senior Writer Participants in an 8 week mindfulness meditation class experienced structural brain changes including increased grey-matter density in the hippocampus, known to be important for learning and memory, and in structures associated with self-awareness, compassion and introspection.
 This is the first research to document meditation-produced changes in the brain.
 Previous research has identified differences in brain activity and structure between practised meditators and non-meditators.
 Researchers noted that long-term meditation alters brain-wave patterns, with greater activity in brain circuits involved in attention.
 They also found that brain regions associated with attention and sensory processing were thicker in meditators than in controls.